TG9541/stm8ef/README.md

 New features:

 * concurrent **cyclic INPUT-PROCESS-OUTPUT background tasks** with a fixed timebase (e.g. 5ms using TIM2)
-* support for [boards with 7Seg-LED UI](https://github.com/TG9541/stm8ef/wiki/eForth-Background-Task): in a background task, `123 .` goes to the 7Seg-LED display, and '?KEY' reads pushbuttons
+* support for [boards with 7Seg-LED UI](https://github.com/TG9541/stm8ef/wiki/eForth-Background-Task): in a background task, `123 .` goes to the 7Seg-LED display, and `?KEY` reads board keys
 * words for board keys, ADC, outputs/relays/leds
 * words for Flash, EEPROM, direct bit operations, inv. order 16bit memory access